jpbberry/typed-emitter/README.md

 class MyOverrides extends ExtendedEmitter {
   @Event('message') // same concept as before!
-  onMessage (message: Message) {
+  static onMessage (message: Message) { // make sure all of your methods are static, we aren't instantiating anything
     message.channel.send('Hello world!')
   }
 }

-// Now we just instantiate with the previous emitter const client = new Client() // this uses the default emitter

-new MyOverrides(client) // this adds all of the events that were previously defined via the decorators
+// Now we just instantiate with the previous emitter const client = new Client() // this uses the default emitter MyOverrides.add(client) // this adds all of the events that were previously defined via the decorators
 ```

 You can also use the `applyToEmitter` function if you want to use your own emitting options.